ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 Press `Ctrl-D` (end of file) or enter `#quit;;` to exit `utop`.

 UTop displays a hash prompt `#`, similar to the `$` in the CLI.
-This `#` means it is waiting for input, so can start writing your code after the prompt.
+This `#` means it is waiting for input, so you can start writing your code after the prompt.
 To evaluate it, add a double semicolon `;;` to signal the end of the expression and press `Enter`.

 For instance, consider the following code snippet:
 ```ocaml